FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

 My cousin is late so I attend part of the welcoming reception and then end up having to awkwardly leave in the middle of it.
 Eventually meeting up with my coz though was great since we have so much to catch up on.
-I’m full half way through our Thai dinner.
+I'm full half way through our Thai dinner.

 Anisha tells me the next day a semi-interesting story about meeting this short Hispanic guy named George who invited her and someone she met at TAPIA out to drink beer while she was exploring the [Copley Place](https://www.simon.com/mall/copley-place "Copley Place").
-But I guess that’s what happens when you take a picture of a pile of snow and reveal you’re a tourist to everyone around you. 😏
+But I guess that's what happens when you take a picture of a pile of snow and reveal you're a tourist to everyone around you. 😏

 Day 2 - Thursday, February 19
 -----------------------------